The logout button

 Same user and same browser, but a different piece of hardware.
 That makes it a different device.

-Why is this important?
-Well, as we’ve just seen, logging out of one browser tab in Chrome also logs you out of all your other browser tabs in Chrome.
-But suppose, in addition to those two Chrome browser tabs, we logged onto the same website using Firefox.
-What happens to the Firefox session when we log out in Chrome?
+But suppose, in addition to those Chrome browser tabs, you were logged onto the same website using Firefox.
+What happens to the Firefox session when you log out in Chrome?
 Nothing: that session represents a separate device.
-Because of that, we can still update our user profile in Firefox:

-We should also mention that session logout relies, in part, on a pair of cookies: _csrf_token and aic_authui_{customer_id}.
+.
 Because cookies aren’t shared between a regular browser window and a private browser window, logging off from a website in a regular browser window won’t log you off from a session running in a private window.
 For example, suppose you log on to website A in a regular Chrome window.
 You then open an incognito window and log on to that same website.
 If you log off from the site in the regular window, the session running in incognito mode continues to chug along (and vice-versa).
 That means that, depending on how you want to look at it, a device actually consists of:

 - A specific web browser (Chrome, Safari, Edge, etc.)

-- A specific browser window mode (regular or private).
+- A specific browser window mode (regular or private)

 So what happens if you’re running a browser instance in private mode and you have the same website open in two different tabs?
 In that case, session logout works: logout from private tab 1 and you’ll also be logged off in private tab 2.
 That’s because the same private browser instance can share cookies.